Engee documentation

 Input

-# IN — time-dependent input signal
+# In — time-dependent input signal

-real scalar | real column | complex scalar | complex column
+the real scalar | the real column | the complex scalar | the complex column

 Details